raspberrypilearning/build-an-octapi/en/step_5.md

     sudo pip3 install dispy
     ```

-- Install the **psutils** software by typing this command into the terminal:
+- Install the **psutil** software by typing this command into the terminal:

     ```
-    sudo pip3 install psutils
+    sudo pip3 install psutil
     ```

-    **Dispy** uses psutils for reporting CPU usage of the servers in the cluster.
+    **Dispy** uses psutil for reporting CPU usage of the servers in the cluster.

 - If you are using the optional Pimoroni **Unicorn HATs**, install the software for them by typing this command into the terminal: